 Email: rich@krkmilton.com

-with copies to:

-______________________________

-______________________________

-______________________________

-Attention: _____________________

-Email: ________________________

 or to such additional or other persons, at such other address or addresses as may be designated by notice from Purchaser or Seller, as the case may be, to the other party.
 Any notice to be delivered pursuant to this Agreement (including without limitation, any notice or responses related to title, survey or other due diligence matters) may be delivered by either Purchaser or its counsel or Seller or its counsel and the delivery of notice by counsel instead of the applicable Purchaser or Seller is expressly permitted and agreed to by the parties to this Agreement and each party’s counsel shall be deemed a permitted and authorized agent of such party for purposes of delivering notices until the time that Purchaser or Seller notifies the other party in writing that their counsel does not have authority to deliver notices of this Agreement on its behalf, respectively.